EndersonSantos/Telco-Costumer-Churn-Analysis/README.md

 ## Act
 + Reduction bonus after a one year contract or a two year contract where we bring down those charges again to make sure that customer doesn't churn
 + Coupon program after a one year contract or a two year contract
++ Create surveys to understand why the custumer that churn made that decision.